seanyoung247/hackathon-jan-2023/README.md

 << how does you final product/project match up to your initial mvp plans >>
 ​
 ### Features included
-The MVP was very close to the planned idea
+The MVP was very close to the planned idea:
-* We created an attractive landing page
+* We created an attractive landing page;
-* We focussed on 4 input icons - Income, Home, Transport and Fun
+* We focussed on 4 input icons - Income, Home, Transport and Fun;
-* The Modals allowed correct input of data and totaled up the category
+* The Modals allowed correct input of data and totaled up the category.

 ### Future ideas
-* A user login area where the data can be saved and updated
+* A user login area where the data can be saved and updated.
 * 'Future additions' could be parsing off portion of savings for something specific ie. new car, or a holiday
 * remainder going into long term savings with interest rates applied.
-* links to various financial options such as investing in commodoties, Stocks & Shares ISA, Mortgage ISA etc
+* links to various financial options such as investing in commodoties, Stocks & Shares ISA, Mortgage ISA etc.

 ​
 ## Design
 ​
 ### Color Scheme:
-A pale blue background was chosen to contrast with black text and pink elements taken from the Pig icon for consistency Inside the modals we introduced a navy blue font, and buttons to contrast against the pink background ​
+A pale blue background was chosen to contrast with black text and pink elements taken from the Pig icon for consistency.
+Inside the modals we introduced a navy blue font, and buttons to contrast against the pink background.
+​
 ### Typography:
-Roboto font was chosen for Google Fonts for a clear, modern and easy to read font ​
+Roboto font was chosen for Google Fonts for a clear, modern and easy to read font.
+​
 ### Imagery:
 Draft hero image and MoneyPig logo created on [Canva](https://www.canva.com/)